-What can public agencies do mitigate rising bid prices and get the most out of construction dollars?
+What can public agencies do to mitigate rising bid prices and get the most out of construction dollars?

 Prop 6 has been defeated.
-SB1 fuds are starting to trickle down into the hands of hard-working public works leaders who have long placed “dream” projects on the shelf.
+SB1 funds are starting to trickle down into the hands of hard-working public works leaders who have long placed “dream” projects on the shelf.
 At long last, our careful planning and dedication to making our communities and cities the best they can be is closer than ever.
-As we look at the near future, one thing is on everyone’s minds – the rising cost of construction and construction services.
+As we look at the near future, one thing is on everyone’s mind – the rising cost of construction and construction services.

 Major construction programs are underway throughout our region, including City of Los Angeles, County of Los Angeles, LAWA, Metropolitan Water District, LADWP, LA Metro, Caltrans and every city in Southern California.